Last updated February 24, 2021.

 Firstly, we don’t sell your personal data!
 We’re here to help you find the most sustainable products, not to profit from your personal data, and for that reason we take extra care to anonymise data that we do handle, wherever we can.

 Any data that we do handle is necessary for us to carry out our core function, which is to show you the best, most sustainable alternatives to the products that you are viewing online.
-To do this, we analyse some of the information on the sites you visit, to help us understand what that product is and which products we should recommend as alternatives.
+To do this, we analyse some of the information when you are visiting a retail site (if it’s not a retail site then we don’t capture any data).
+This helps us understand what the product you are viewing is and which products we should recommend as alternatives.
 This browsing data is anonymised, so we can never attribute a specific website visit to a specific person.

 If you decide to create an account with us, then we will ask for your email address to help you sign-in securely.
 We will also give you the option to tell us your sustainability preferences, and we will use them to show you products that you will be most interested in.
 We won’t share those preferences, or your email address, with anyone.